About Kirkland Interfaith Network

 - Attend the regular meetings of the KIN board, or find a substitute to do so;

-- Provide a conduit for information between KIN and the congregation in order to publicize KIN projects;
+- Provide a conduit for information between KIN and the congregation in order to publicize KIN projects and community needs;

-- Be aware of what’s happening in your own congregation and stay in touch with those involved in projects that may be of interest to KIN or supported by other KIN congregations; and,
+- Be aware of what’s happening in your own congregation and stay in touch with those involved in projects that may be of interest to KIN and/or supported by other KIN congregations;

 - Organize volunteers to support KIN projects.